wp-plugins/ipgp-user-country-flag/readme.txt

 You can place the plugin in your sidebar, or in a page or post using template tag [ipflag] or directly into the template with <? ipgp_flag(); ?>

 == Changelog ==

+= 0.5 =
+* Fixed display problems of the flag
+* Adapted to work with wordpress 4.1.1

 = 0.4 =
 * Checked and tested for wordpress 4.0.1 compatibility